cysouw/diathesis/text/c04_reflexive.md

 ### [ NP | –P ] Obligatory accusative reflexive + nominative drop

-The collocation *sich drehen um* 'to concern' can be used both with a regular nominative subject [@Next a] and without [@Next b].
-This usage of this verb is clearly metaphorically derived from the local meaning 'to revolve around' [@Next c], but in that usage the dropping of the nominative is not possible.
+The collocation *sich drehen um* 'to concern' can be used both with a regular nominative subject [@next a] and without [@next b].
+This usage of this verb is clearly metaphorically derived from the local meaning 'to revolve around' [@next c], but in that usage the dropping of the nominative is not possible.
 This diathesis is the same as the drop described in [@sec:prepositions-nominative-drop].

 :::ex
 a.
 Der Streit dreht sich um das 1998 erworbene Firmengelände.